sjoelund/MLS-rst-spec/source/MCP.rst

 Copyright License
 -----------------

-This document is placed in public domain.
+This document (MCP.rst) is placed in public domain.

 Revisions
 ---------